eeeps/scalables/README.md

 ## thanks

-Particular thanks are due to Paul Robert Lloyd Lloyd and Josh Emerson for the [actual code](https://github.com/paulrobertlloyd/data-imgsrc) that this grew out of.
+Particular thanks are due to Paul Robert Lloyd and Josh Emerson for the [actual code](https://github.com/paulrobertlloyd/data-imgsrc) that this grew out of.